adamzzM/Terminal3DEngine/README.md

 *important* before running you need to have an object file and have it linked in the main.rs currenly the preview is done with skull.obj (i dont remember where I got it from)

 and then run `cargo run` inside of the folder

+## LICENSE

+its under the gnu license which basically means do whatever but it has to be open source too If you want to use it in a closed source application just dm me and I'll let you I just picked this because I genuinely have no idea